-The effective date of this examination standard mandates that all products tested for certification after the effective date shall satisfy the requirements of this standard.
+The effective date of this standard mandates that all products tested for certification after that effective date shall satisfy the requirements of this standard.

-The effective date of this standard is eighteen (18) months after the publication date of the standard for compliance with all requirements.
+The effective date of this Standard is eighteen (18) months after the publication date of the standard for compliance with all requirements.